-Access to editing features for feature permissions and specific sites and groups can be changed between Read Only or Read/Write for each user by an administrator.
+As an administrator, you can edit both feature permissions and specific sites and groups permissions from Read Only or Read/Write for each user.

 In the event the user would like to restrict permissions to specific users for different sites or groups, the permissions can be changed in the Sites and Groups menu.
 Groups corresponding to specific networks have a gray badge next to their names.